Glacier in Iceland

 More poverty, more migration, more hunger

-According to estimates from the World Bank, global warming could push up to 132 million more people into extreme poverty by 2030 unless there is urgent and comprehensive investment in climate change mitigation and adaptation measures.
-More than 200 million people could be forced to leave their homes by 2050.
+According to World Bank estimates, global warming could push up to 132 million more people into extreme poverty by 2030 unless there is urgent and comprehensive investment in climate change mitigation and adaptation measures.
+216 million people might become displaced by 2050.
 Within 50 years, 3.5 billion people could be affected by extreme heat.
-More than 800 million of the world’s people are already hungry; climate change could exacerbate the hunger crisis.
+More than 700 million of the world's people are already hungry; climate change could exacerbate the hunger crisis.

 The poorest countries in particular lack the financial, institutional and technological resources that would enable them to mount a climate policy response.
-As the main contributors to climate change, the developed countries have a responsibility to lead by example and to do more to promote climate justice.
-They have pledged to support the developing countries’ efforts to make their economies climate-neutral and adapt to the unavoidable impacts of global warming.
+As the main contributors to climate change, the industrialised countries have a responsibility to lead by example and to do more to promote climate justice.
+They have pledged to support the developing countries' efforts to make their economies climate neutral and adapt to the unavoidable impacts of global warming.
+In addition, they are increasingly supporting countries' efforts to deal with residual risks, for instance by providing more assistance and solutions in the field of climate risk finance and insurance.